DaveWM/dave-martin-blog/content/posts/modern-react-is-a-disaster.md

       <button ng-click="counter = counter + 1">Clicky</button>
     </div>

 It's readily apparent how similar the 2 snippets are.
 Aside from the template being separate in AngularJS, the snippets are almost the same line-for-line.
 In each, the component holds state (`counter`), which is mutated when the button is clicked.
 This `counter` state is bound to the rendered HTML.
 The component reacts when its state is updated, and logs out the current count.
-This similarity would seem to suggest that React is now more towards the OO end of the state management spectrum.
+This similarity would seem to suggest that modern React is more towards the OO end of the state management spectrum.

 As well as the similarity, it's interesting to note that the AngularJS code is shorter and more straightforward.
 The `ng-click` handler has a more natural and JS-like syntax than the `onClick` handler in React.
 It's also easier to test, because you can mock the injected `$scope` than the global `useState`.